SCMOSTest/Demo-Main-Repo/README.md

 This is a very simple example of a repo which we want to fork.

-New changes to be made
+New changes to be made 2nd change